jpitlor/room-light-automation/README.md

 # Room Light Automation

 I had a problem: I wanted an easier way to turn my lights on and off.
-The only hard requirement to the solution is that I had to be able to control my lights (and preferrably my fan) from both my door and my bed
+The only hard requirement to the solution is that I had to be able to control my lights and fan from both my door and my bed.
+The solution?
+Overengineer a custom, but cheaper, version of Samsung SmartThings

 ### The Path to a Solution